7 Things You Should Never Clean with Vinegar

 In most cases, vinegar is a great all-purpose cleaner, but there are some things that you shouldn't clean with it.

-Just like stone floor tiles, using vinegar to clean your granite or marble countertops can ruin their smooth, shiny surface.
+Using vinegar to clean your granite or marble countertops can ruin their smooth, shiny surface.
 “The acidic cleaners may etch the granite top and leave a dull or discolored spot behind,” says Lily Cameron, a cleaning professional and supervisor at Fantastic Services.
-“Instead, a safer cleaning solution is to use a mixture made of 5 drops of dish soap, 7-10 drops of rubbing alcohol, and a cup of water.”
+“Instead, a safer cleaning solution is to use a mixture made of 5 drops of dish soap, seven-ten drops of rubbing alcohol, and a cup of water.”
 Check out these cleaning hacks you’ll want to steal from professional house cleaners.

 Using vinegar to clean your waxed furniture will dissolve the wax and leave the surface looking dull, says Cameron.
 Use a wax cleaning solvent to maintain the surface of your furniture instead.
 Next, check out some surprising uses for olive oil around your house.